-As a parent, you may feel your teenager is still a child, but that does not mean the world will see him as one.
+As a parent, you may feel your teenager is still a child, but that does not mean the world will see them as one.

 - Tell your teenager that the first step towards becoming independent is to realize that he is not a child anymore.
 It is wrong for your teen to expect that people will treat him as a child.